Parcel Lockers Australia: Case Study – Student Residence

 During the term of the project, the parcel locker system served the delivery and collection of parcels.
 Delivery personnel and staff would deliver packages into the system and students were automatically notified via SMS with a unique access code for collection.

-Launch of student parcel locker system
+Launch of parcel lockers Australia student system

 Groundfloor™ provided communications material to assist staff in notifying couriers of the change in process and how to start using the smart parcel lockers.